lastcc/Interactive-Transition-Injector/README.md

 Oftentimes, we want interactive transitions between view controllers.
 In order to achieve that, we would have to:

-1. Instantiate a UIGestureRecognizer subclass, set it up in the source view controller's `viewDidLoad` method, and attach it to the relevant view.
+1. Instantiate an UIGestureRecognizer subclass, set it up in the source view controller's `viewDidLoad` method, and attach it to the relevant view.
-2. Write code to handle the delegete method of the gestureRecognizer.
+2. Write code to handle the delegate method of the gestureRecognizer.
 3. Override the `prepareForSegue` method of the source view controller.
-Setup the destination view controller's transitionDelegate to an object(often the source view controller itself) in your own implementation.
-Then implement four delegate methods of transitionDelegate.
+In your own implementation of this method, setup the destination view controller's transitionDelegate to an object(often the source view controller itself).
+Then implement four delegate methods required by `UIViewControllerTransitioningDelegate` protocol.
-4. Insert code in the destination view controller to setup the interactive transition for opposite direction.
+4. Insert code in the destination view controller to setup the interactive transition for the opposite direction.

 This project is an attempt to simplify things and decouple code.